kohei-us/ixion/doc/cpp/quickstart/using_model_context.rst

     // Register this formula cell for automatic dependency tracking. ixion::register_formula_cell(cxt, A11, cell);

-Without registering formula cells, you won't be able to query formula cells to re-calculate given modified cells.
+Without registering formula cells, you won't be able to determine which formula cells to re-calculate for given modified cells.
 Here we are passing the pointer to the formula cell returned from the previous call.
 This is optional, and you can pass a ``nullptr`` instead.
 But by passing it you will avoid the overhead of searching for the cell instance from the model.